In the small town of Sighnaghi, in the Kakheti region of eastern Georgia, lies a small family-owned winery.

 This includes fermentation in Qvevri and several monts of skin maceration.

 The reds, Seperavi and Tavkveri, only spend 1 month in Qvevri.
 Besides still wine, John also produces 5 different Pét Nats and the Georgian grape-liquor called Chacha.
-John also owns a restaurant in Signagi overlooking the Caucasus mountains, where you can eat Kakhetian food and drink Okro’s wine.
+He also owns a restaurant in Signagi overlooking the Caucasus mountains, where you can eat Kakhetian food and drink Okro’s wine.
 Not bad.